LIBERTARIAN EDUCATION FULL FREE ENGLISH LANGUAGE COURSE

 In chapter three we studied the very complicated structures USED TO + GERUND and USED TO + INFINITIVE together.
 As already mentioned, it is absolutely essential to not get the gerund and infinitive mixed up, as the meanings change completely.
 What was the difference in meaning of USED TO with the gerund and the infinitive?
 You will be given different situations.
 Again, you must get together with a partner and ask and answer questions about each situation.
 This should be done orally.

 1.What did you use to do/be?
-I used to be a man.
-I used to wear men’s clothes.
+I used to smoke 20 a day.
+I used to smell of tabacco.

 2.What didn’t you use to do?
-I didn’t use to be happy with my sexuality.
+I didn’t use to do much exercise.

 3 What are you getting used to doing?
-I’m getting used to shaving my legs.
+I’m getting used to breathing fresh air.

 4.What are you used to doing?
-I’m used to people looking at me like I’m strange.
+I'm used to doing more sport.

-1.What did you use to be called?
+1.Where did you used to live?
 I used to...

 3 What are you getting used to doing?
 I’m getting used to...